tinne26/kage-desk/docs/tutorials/kage_for_devs.md

 - Supported types: `bool`, `int`, `float` (float32), `vec2`, `vec3`, `vec4` (float vectors), `mat2`, `mat3`, `mat4` and constants.
 - Vectors support swizzling with `rgba`, `xyzw` and `stpq`.
 You can also index them `[N]` directly.
 - You can write helper functions, but there are no slices, maps, strings, structs, import, switch, etc.
-- Textures limited to 4 RGBA images per shader invocation.
+- Source textures limited to 4 RGBA images per shader invocation.

 #### Table of contents
 - [Built-in functions](#built-in-functions)